This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 This one is pretty self explanatory, but it’s quite easily overlooked.
 Make a point to check that all lights are off and taps completely shut before you step out the door.
 This way, you won’t wonder if you left the bathroom light on while on your way to the airport, like I did.

 Let the travel checklist hold you accountable.
 Perform each task deliberately, and check it off when completed.
 Leave your home in confidence that you’ve forgotten nothing.
-And that’s a great way to begin your trip.
+That’s a great to way to begin your trip.

 That’s all for today!